Kentico/kc-zapierapp/README.md

 ![variant published step](./images/variantpublished.png)

-Under __Webhook Name__ you can enter any value you'd like such as "Google Calendar Event Creation" which will appear in Kontent's Webhooks page, or you can leave it empty to use the default "Variant published status changed (Zapier)."
+Under __Webhook Name__ you can enter any value you'd like such as "Google Calendar Event Creation" which will appear in Kontent.ai's Webhooks page, or you can leave it empty to use the default "Variant published status changed (Zapier)."

 #### Step 2